ollihoo/multithread/README.md

 Metrics is the main topic of this project.
 See this page for more information: [docs/metrics.md](docs/metrics.md).

+You can start monitoring via the docker-compose command you see above.

 ## Test Environment
 In this project I evaluated JUnit5 plus Mockito.
 Summary: it was a bad idea (see: [docs/junit5.md](docs/junit5.md)).